 Small format catalog and easily missed variant of catalog no. 42.
 Although the page numbering and date on the title page date are identical to the large format edition of 1938, the volume described here contains minor variations in content.
 Most notable is a somewhat expanded line of Mohawk-Shelburne tools.
 The example seen here was distributed by the Carlisle Hardware Company of Springfield, Massachusetts.
 Less use of red ink than in the original large format edition.
 Introductory page for scraper section is shown at left.

 Title from cover.
 An abridged version of some of the 70th anniversary catalog no. 42 showing some of the firm's most popular products and intended for the British market.
 Included are some tools not found in the U.S. versions of the catalog.
-Printed in London by the Robertson Press and Paper Company, prices are listed in pounds, shillings, etc.
+Printed in London by the Robertson Press and Paper Company, prices are listed in pounds, shillings, etc. The example here has been marked for distribution by Odell & Holt Company Ltd. of Stony Stratford.

 Small format catalog and easily missed variant of catalog no. 42.
 A 'new tool' section, consisting of 16 pages lettered A-P, appears to the front of the catalog and documents the appearance of the company's No. 206 block plane and the No. 70 hand drill.
 Although the title page indicates that this is the 70th anniversary catalog, the ubiquitous 70th Anniversary graphic seen on almost every page of earlier versions of catalog no. 42 is absent.
 There is no use of red ink, and the dimensions of the catalog are noticeably smaller than those of the 1939 small format edition.
 Introductory page for scraper section is shown at left.